iamvajid/green-revolution/README.md

 5. mail-services : for sending email reminder for penalties, and any other emails for user enrolling the services
 6. user-services : managing enrollment of users into the program and git access grant/revoke
 7. go-social : OMG !
 Yeah, it pushes you to go beyond limits to fulfill the commitment, or else your dad will wake you in the night for not commiting code
+8. feed-services : The real-time feed of activities